 Chopaka Mountain Summit Views

-Before long, we walked up the last few hundred feet through the talus.
-At the same time, we stayed below east of the south ridge with grassy paths.
-Soon, we were on the broad and rocky summit.
+Before long, we were walking up the last few hundred feet through the talus.
+At the same time, we stayed east of the south ridge with grassy paths for traction.
+Soon, we were on the broad, rocky summit, enough to house an army.

-While views were expansive, we were far from much of Cascades’ dramatic landscape.
-So, for now, Windy Peak‘s steep east face eight miles away would have to do.
-Off to the distant southwest was the distinct sight of Gardner Mountains and Silver Star Mountain.
+While the views were vast, we were far from much of the Cascades’ dramatic landscape.
+Windy Peak‘s steep east face eight miles away would have to do for now.
+Off to the distant southwest was the sight of Gardner Mountains and Silver Star Mountain.

 See more trip photos here.